magnASCII.io Simone Magnaschi

 Saved on: 2021-10-13

-A podcast where folks talk about running small & large web apps in production.
-Topics include tech stacks, lessons learned and DevOps / deployment tips.
-Full stack developer.
-Author of web development and deployment courses.
-Technical death metal enthusiast.
+A site where folks talk about running small and large web apps in production.
+Topics include tech stacks and DevOps / deployment tips.

 Saved on: 2021-09-23